Surviving and Thriving After Surgery: A Personal Journey

 Texas Girl

 Hey Txgirl, I am Texas Girl also.
-Ain't we proud of Texas?
-LOL I have read a lot about you.
-I am not a full member yet so I can message you.
+Ain't we proud of Texas? lol I have read a lot about you.
+I am not a full member yet so I can't message you.
 I am 45 and I have a colostomy and a urostomy.
 I have vulva cancer and also lung cancer at the same time.
-I have been through a lot and still going through it.
-I am married and I have 2 children, that I love very much.
+I have been through a lot and am still going through it.
+I am married and I have 2 children, whom I love very much.
 I would like to talk to you more.
 You seem to really understand life in general.
-Your friend Tammie (Texas Girl)
+Your friend, Tammie (Texas Girl)